LamaSalah32/Sorting-Algorithms/README.md

 # Sorting Algorithms

-#### This is a simple summary of the most popular sorting algorithm
+#### This is a simple summary of the most popular sorting algorithm.

 - Selection sort